The Six Kalmas of Islam

 For defense against doubt and false beliefs, seeking Allah’s guidance, and preserving one’s faith, the Kalma Radde Kufr is chanted.

-The Spiritual Journey of Declaration:
+The Spiritual Journey of Declaration

 FAQS: